 The Council continues to deliver staffing efficiencies and associated cost reductions, but we also recognise that ensuring the appropriate levels of capacity and capability are equally important in establishing a fit-for-purpose organisation.
-Targeting resources and reviewing structures to meet our short-and longer-term strategic objectives as well as the needs of our customers remains an essential part of our workforce planning.
+Targeting resources and reviewing structures to meet our short-and longer-term strategic objectives, and political priorities as well as the needs of our customers and citizens remains an essential part of our workforce planning.
 This Pay Policy complements this activity and supports a fair, transparent and robust approach to pay, service restructuring and organisational design.